Answer

 Use Library Search

 You can access full-text newspaper articles through Library Search.
 Just type in your topic and click Search.
-On the results page, use the News limiter option under Source Type at the top of the screen..

 For example, you can search or browse the Green Bay Press Gazette or the Wisconsin State Journal.